 It might seem strange, but a cold water wash in the machine is generally actually better for removing stains from white shirts, as hot water can seal it in.
-Just make sure you use the correct detergent for the fabric – delicate garments will respond better to Persil Silk & Wool, for example.
+Just make sure you use the correct detergent for the fabric – delicate garments will respond better to Persil Non-Bio Liquid Detergent, for example.

 For heavier staining, it's best to pre-treat with a solution of oxygen bleach or a little detergent; rub in and leave for 10 - 30 minutes.
 (Use biocides safely.
 Always read the label and product information before use.)
 Use a stain-removal product according to the type of stain – there are many available for stains that are oil-based, from blood, food or drink, so check what treatment will be best for the job.

 Drying a stained shirt can also make any marks harder to remove, so if your shirts aren't clean after the first wash, treat them again while they’re still wet.
 And don't forget to check the labels on new shirts for any specific instructions; there's nothing worse than purchasing crisp new white shirts for school, only to have them dull within a few weeks.